-Preliminary evaluation identified one site as potential stream restoration locations.
-Further analysis of this location resulted in:
+Preliminary evaluation identified 19 sites as potential stream restoration locations.
+Further analysis of these locations resulted in:

-• One additional site deemed potentially viable for stream restoration and pending further analysis may be a candidate for future restoration opportunities.
+- Seven additional sites deemed potentially viable for stream restoration and pending further analysis may be candidates for future restoration opportunities. - Twelve sites deemed not viable for stream restoration and have been removed from consideration.